tfgg/tfgg.github.io/_pages/magres-python/tutorials/magres-tutorial-disordered.markdown

 Gehlenite is a disordered aluminosilicate consisting of two types of aluminium site and one type of silicon site.
-We want to look at aluminium EFGs to quantify the amount of disorder in the material, in particular the degree of violation of the “Loewenstein” rule (avoidance of Al-O-Al linkages) and its structural effects.
+We want to look at aluminium EFGs to quantify the amount of disorder in the material, in particular the degree of violation of the "Loewenstein" rule (avoidance of Al-O-Al linkages) and its structural effects.
 This is based on analysis performed in [Florian 2012](http://pubs.acs.org/doi/abs/10.1021/cm3016935).